rayblake800/Pocket-Home-Bismuth-Vanilla/docs/Modules.md

 #### [Window](./modules/Window.md)
 The Window module finds, tracks, and controls open windows.

-### Foundation
+### Framework
-Foundation modules provide tools used to design and build other modules.
+Framework modules provide tools used to design and build other modules.

 #### [GLib](./modules/GLib.md)
 The GLib module provides tools for managing the GLib library's C-based custom object system, simplifying interaction with libraries build using GLib.